 Seeing dashboard lights in the Honda CR-V is common, but do you know what those symbols mean?
-If not, Braman Honda Miami is here to help.
+If not, the team at Braman Honda Miami is here to help.

-In this Honda CR-V dashboard light guide, we’ll go over what the most common dashboard lights in your CR-V indicate, and what you need to do if they come on while you’re traveling through Miami, Hialeah, and Doral.
+In this Honda CR-V dashboard light guide, we’ll go over what the most common dashboard lights in your CR-V indicate and what you need to do if they come on while you’re traveling through Miami, Hialeah, and Doral, Florida.

 Honda CR-V Malfunction Indicators

-- Malfunction Indicator Lamp: Also known as the Check Engine light, this Honda CR-V dashboard warning light looks like a yellow car engine, and it’ll come on when there’s a problem with the emissions control system.
+- Malfunction Indicator Lamp: Also known as the Check Engine light, this Honda CR-V dashboard warning light looks like a yellow car engine, and it will come on when there’s a problem with the emissions control system.
 If a misfire in the engine is detected, this warning light will blink.

 Honda CR-V Condition Indicators

-There are condition indicators for the Honda CR-V, as well.
-These dashboard lights warn you of minor issues within your vehicle.
-Here are a few you can see when you’re behind the wheel, and what you need to do when they come on.
+There are condition indicators for the Honda CR-V as well.
+These dashboard lights warn you of minor issues with your vehicle.
+Here are a few you can see when you’re behind the wheel and what you need to do when they come on.

 - Parking Brake: If your parking brake is on, you’ll see the word BRAKE shining in red on your dashboard.
 When you deactivate the parking brake, this light should disappear.
 If it doesn’t, there could be a problem with the brake system.